-Surface-enhanced Raman scattering has been widely used for monitoring and quantification of environmental toxins and chemicals, 559,704-706 heavy metals, 707-709 bacteria signaling metabolites, 655 etc. Different nanostructures, including NP dimers and oligomers (Figure 37A), 448,704,709 Au NRs or NP chains (Figure 37B), 559,707 Au NRs ladders, 708 heterostructures (Figure 37C), 710 as well as Au NP arrays 711 and nanopillars 712 film structures, among others, 655,713 have been exploited to provide SERS enhancement for environmental detection.
-Additionally, the application of novel nanomaterials has been explored, including semiconductors, 714 transition metal chalcogenides, 715 and metal-organic frameworks, 716 which may further improve the performance of SERS substrates.
+Surface-enhanced Raman scattering has been widely used for monitoring and quantification of environmental toxins and chemicals, \$56,701-703 heavy metals, \$704-706 bacteria signaling metabolites, \$652 etc. Different nanostructures, including NP dimers and oligomers (Figure 37A), \$446,701,706 Au NRs or NP chains (Figure 37B), \$556,704 Au NRs ladders, \$705 heterostructures (Figure 37C), \$707 as well as AuNP arrays \$708 and nanopillars \$709 film structures, among others, ^{652,710} have been exploited to provide SERS enhancement for environmental detection.
+Additionally, the application of novel nanomaterials has been explored, including semiconductors, 711 transition-metal chalcogenides, 712 and metal-organic frameworks, 713 which may further improve the performance of SERS substrates.

 Compared to absorption spectroscopy or hydrodynamic size-based sensing technologies, SERS-based detection has achieved better sensitivity, even reaching the picomolar level.
-705,708 It has been reported that the use of more extensive NP assemblies, such as NP chains versus GNS dimers, the sensitivity was further improved (0.45 pg mL-1 vs. 0.8 pg mL-1).709 Compared to Au NR oligomers and Au NP chains, which have similar sensitivity. sharp tips on the NPs can help improve the detection performance. ^{708,709} For the detection of environmental toxins or chemicals, the sensitivities provided by end-to-end Au NR chains or NP-NR-NP trimer structures were, however, of the same order, indicating a similar SERS enhancement.
-559,704 An interesting structure was built by applying PCR to create alternating plasmonic NP heterochains, which displayed stronger SERS intensity as the number of NPs was increased (Figure 37C).
-710 Strategies based on NP assemblies for SERS ultrasensitive detection thus provide alternative routes to overcome sensitivity limitations, but require reproducibility and stability optimization for real sample detection.
-In general, small gaps, larger assemblies (multi-gaps), roughness (sharp tips), and type of NP building blocks all contribute to the overall SERS enhancement.
-On the basis of Raman fingerprint spectra, SERS is capable of simultaneously detecting multiple pollutants of varying molecular weight, even distinguishing organic chemicals with similar structures.635 Although simultaneous monitoring of multiple targets can be possible, the optimal SERS configuration for different molecules with a similar structure, polarity, or molecular weight may be different.
+702,705 It has been reported that, with the use of more extensive NP assemblies, such as NP chains versus GNS dimers, the sensitivity was further improved (0.45 vs 0.8 pg mL-1).70 Compared to Au NR oligomers and AuNP chains, which have similar sensitivity, sharp tips on the NPs can help improve the detection performance.
+705,706 For the detection of environmental toxins or chemicals, the sensitivities provided by end-to-end Au NR chains or NP-NR-NP trimer structures were, however, of the same order, indicating a similar SERS enhancement. \$56,701 An interesting structure was built by applying PCR to create alternating plasmonic NP heterochains, which displayed stronger SERS intensity as the number of NPs was increased (Figure 37C).707 Strategies based on NP assemblies for SERS ultrasensitive detection thus provide alternative routes to overcome sensitivity limitations but require reproducibility and stability optimization for real sample detection.
+In general, small gaps, larger assemblies (multigaps), roughness (sharp tips), and type of NP building blocks all contribute to the overall SERS enhancement.
+On the basis of Raman fingerprint spectra, SERS is capable of simultaneously detecting multiple pollutants of varying molecular weight, even distinguishing organic chemicals with similar structures.6 Although simultaneous monitoring of multiple targets can be possible, the optimal SERS configuration for different molecules with a similar structure, polarity, or molecular weight may be different.
 Challenges thus remain for SERS detection technology, such as unspecific aggregation of NPs, variation of surface chemistry, and sample matrix effects, which affect the detection performance (sensitivity, selectivity, and accuracy).
-Single-molecule SERS will be important for probing complex chemical and biological environments, which could be realized by means of a dualfunction linker that can localize and secure a single target within a plasmonic nanogap, e.g. a nanojunction of Ag NP (60 nm) on Ag substrate.
-450 Even though the dimensions of the NPs can be tailored to increase the sensor signals, 717 the presence of impurities or the orientation of target molecules can induce fluctuations in SM SERS spectra.
+Single-molecule SERS will be important for probing complex chemical and biological environments, which could be realized by means of a dual-function linker that can localize and secure a single target within a plasmonic nanogap, for example, a nanojunction of Ag NP (60 nm) on Ag substrate.
+448 Even though the dimensions of the NPs can be tailored to increase the sensor signals, 714 the presence of impurities or the orientation of target molecules can induce fluctuations in SM SERS spectra.
 Surface-enhanced Raman scattering provides great potential to establish a rapid, reliable, practical detection platform, in which the targets should be matched to a suitable SERS substrate, optimal laser light, and controlled speed and automation for vast sample monitoring.